brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 > *“You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”* — Buckminster Fuller

 A declaration of interdependence must be followed by a practice of interdependence.
 Achieving this interdependence takes both seeing and doing, both vision and action.
 A new collective vision is needed, centered and prioritized around the common good and community.
-[Learn more »](https://www.metabolicstudio.org/about)Please join us for our fifth installment of Common Ground, where Dr. Vandana Shiva, Lauren Bon, Milli Macen-Moore, and Nance Klehm will share reflections on their relationship to seed
+[Learn more »](https://www.metabolicstudio.org/about)